paritytech/substrate-api-sidecar/README.md

 To publish the new package, just follow the instructions: `git push --follow-tags origin master && npm publish.` You must have access to the @substrate organization on npm to publish.

+## Roadmap

+- Investigate and implement support for parachains in Sidecar.
+At this moment there is no concrete plan, but options that allow configuration and plugins specified by parachain development teams is one possible path forward.
+Initial support will be focused on enabling the workflow for core balance transfer and monitoring features.